coocood/VContentProvider/README.md

         JSONArray userJsonArray = new JSONArray(userString);
     	DemoProvider.updateWithJSONArray(getApplicationContext(), User.URI, userJsonArray, null, null);

-- Implement applyBatch() and bulkIntert() in transaction to improve performance.
+- Implement applyBatch() and bulkInsert() in transaction to improve performance.

 - Query on VCursorAdapter asynchronously without the need to use compatibility package and implement LoaderCallbacks.